Onelinerhub/onelinerhub/redis/how-to-install-bitnami-redis-docker-image.md

-# How to install Bitnami Redis docker image
+# How to use Bitnami Redis docker image

 ```bash
 docker run bitnami/redis